ubemacapuno/Coding-Challenges/README.md

 ## How It's Made:

 **Tech used:** Vanilla JavaScript!
-In addition to the problems I solve, within this repo is a function that pulls data from the Codewars API and displays my stats in the browser.
+In addition to the problems I solve, within this repo is a function that pulls data from the Codewars API and displays my current Codewars stats in the browser!
 A demo can be found <a target="_blank" href="https://coreydamocles-codewars.netlify.app"> Here.</a>

 ## Optimizations